The Taylor-Wiles method for coherent cohomology, II: Shimura varieties attached to unitary groups

-is an \'etale covering with group $\Delta_Q$. \item[(4)] Conditions (1)-(3) hold when the $S_{K_{i,Q}(t)}(G,X)$ are replaced by their integral models $\bbS_{K_{i,Q}(t)}$. \end{itemize} \end{thm} The first two assertions follow from the classical theory of toroidal compactifications.
-The third one requires more delicate analysis of the analytic construction in \cite{AMRT} and uses the observation that $U_F(\QQ_q)$ is contained in a pro-$q$ group for each boundary component $F$ and unramified prime $q,$ while $\Delta_Q$ is a $p$-group to show that $K_{\Delta,Q}(t)$ and $K_{0,Q}(t)$ restrict to the same subgroup of $U_F(\QQ).$ The last claim follows by purity of the branch locus applied to each irreducible boundary component which reduces it to the characteristic zero statement in (3).
+is an \'etale covering with group $\Delta_Q$. \item[(4)] Conditions (1)-(3) hold when the $S_{K_{i,Q}}(G,X)$ are replaced by their integral models $\bbS_{K_{i,Q}}$. \end{itemize} \end{thm} The first two assertions follow from the classical theory of toroidal compactifications and are used without comment in defining Hecke correspondences in \S \ref{Heck-op}.
+The third one requires more delicate analysis of the analytic construction in \cite{AMRT}.
+Atanasov uses the observation that the intersection of $U_F(\QQ_q)$ with any compact open subgroup is contained in a pro-$q$ group for each $F$ and each unramified prime $q \neq p$.
+Since $\Delta_Q$ is a $p$-group, it then suffices to show that $K_{\Delta,Q}$ and $K_{0,Q}$ restrict to the same subgroup of $U_F(\QQ)$, and this is a simple calculation.
+The last claim follows by purity of the branch locus applied to each irreducible boundary component, which reduces it to the characteristic zero statement in (3).